rya-sge/access-denied/_posts/2024-05-14-winternitz-signature-scheme.md

 The checksum ensures that an attacker:

 - can not increment any byte of  the message proper without invalidating the checksum
-- they cannot detroy/modify the checksum in a way that would help them.
+- they can not destroy/modify the checksum in a way that would help them.

 The construction of the checksum is very similar to the approach used in Merkle’s scheme.